1992 San Diego Chargers season: Overview

 Expectations for the Chargers were not particularly high going into the season.
 A summary of nine major publications found that four of them had San Diego finishing 4th in their 5-team division, while three placed them 3rd and two 2nd.
 The low expectations seemed justified as the team lost their first four games, but they improved drastically through the next twelve.
-This was epitomised by the performance of Stan Humphries, who started every game from Week 2 onwards: he threw 1 touchdown and 8 interceptions during the 0–4 start, but 15 touchdowns against 10 interceptions the rest of the way.
-Overall, Humphries had 3,356 passing yards, the most by a Chargers' starter since Dan Fouts in 1985.
+This was echoed by the performance of Humphries, who started every game from week 2 onwards: he threw 1 touchdown and 8 interceptions during the 0–4 start, but 15 touchdowns against 10 interceptions the rest of the way.
+Overall, Humphries had 3,356 passing yards, the most by a Chargers starter since Dan Fouts in 1985.
 Anthony Miller enjoyed a return to form, crossing 1,000 yards receiving for the first time in three seasons.
-He ranked 10th in the league for receptions, and 6th for receiving yards, catching 72 passes for 1,060 yards and team-leading seven touchdowns.
-Running back Ronnie Harmon ranked 6th for receptions and 10th for receiving yards, with 79 receptions for 914 yards - he was comfortably the top running back in both categories.
+He ranked 10th in the league for receptions, and 6th for receiving yards, catching 72 passes for 1,060 yards and a team-leading seven touchdowns.
+Running back Harmon ranked 6th for receptions and 10th for receiving yards, with 79 receptions for 914 yards - he was comfortably the top running back in both categories.
 Nate Lewis added four touchdowns and over 500 receiving yards.

 The Chargers employed a balanced attack that ranked 7th in the league for passing yardage and 9th for rushing (they were 6th overall).
-Marion Butts led the team with 809 rushing yards.
-Rod Bernstine had a higher yards per carry than Butts (4.7 to 3.7), but struggled with injuries and only played in nine regular season games.
-He finished with 499 yards, while Harmon and Eric Bieniemy each contributed over 200.
+Butts led the team with 809 rushing yards.
+Bernstine had a higher yards per carry than Butts (4.7 to 3.7), but struggled with injuries and only played in nine regular season games.
+He finished with 499 yards, while Harmon and Bieniemy each contributed over 200.
 The four running backs combined for 14 rushing touchdowns, and Humphries added four more.